mattermost/docs/source/deployment/cluster.rst

 All cluster traffic uses the gossip protocol.
 From Mattermost Server v5.35, `gossip clustering can no longer be disabled <https://docs.mattermost.com/administration/config-settings.html#use-gossip>`__.

 When upgrading a High Availability cluster, you can't upgrade other nodes in the cluster when one node isn't using the gossip protocol.
-You must use gossip to complete a High Availability upgrade, or you can shut down all nodes and bring them all up following an upgrade.
+You must use gossip to complete a High Availability upgrade.
+Alternatively you can shut down all nodes and bring them all up individually following an upgrade.

 Frequently Asked Questions (FAQ)
 ---------------------------------